English Major/Text, Business Writing and Digital Studies Option (B.A.)

 - 3

 The Internship Experience: Experiential learning course that allows students to apply all of the writing, speaking, and critical thinking skills into an on-the-job experience, enabling them first-hand practice with writing documents at work, peer collaboration, public speaking opportunities/presentations, and supervision and evaluation.
 Students must have JR or SR status to enroll in this course.
-Students should submit a Capstone Declaration form indicating the ENGL course taken for Capstone credit at time of registration.
-Capstone Declaration forms can be picked up in the main English office.

 Digital Portfolio: A minimum of six polished projects represented in a digital portfolio started in ENGL 602 and expanded over your career at UNH.
 A reflective essay will accompany this portfolio.
 This is a non-credit degree requirement.
+The Digital Portfolio is completed during enrollment in ENGL 796 'The Internship Experience'.

 Code | Title | Credits |